-- 4.16 A Councillor who has a pecuniary interest in any matter with which the Council is concerned, and who is present at a meeting of the Council or Committee at which the matter is being considered, must disclose the nature of the interest to the meeting as soon as practicable. - 4.17 The Councillor must not be present at, or in sight of, the meeting of the Council or Committee: - at any time during which the matter is being considered or discussed by the Council or Committee, or - b at any time during which the Council or Committee is voting on any question in relation to the matter. - 4.18 In the case of a meeting of a board of a Joint Organisation, a voting representative is taken to be present at the meeting for the purposes of clauses 4.16 and 4.17 where they participate in the meeting by telephone or other electronic means. - 4.19 A disclosure made at a meeting of a Council or Council Committee must be recorded in the minutes of the meeting. - 4.20 A general notice may be given to the General Manager in writing by a Councillor to the effect that the Councillor or the Councillor's spouse, de facto partner or relative, is: - a member of, or in the employment of, a specified company or other body, or - b a partner of, or in the employment of, a specified person.
+- 4.23 A Council Committee member who has a pecuniary interest in any matter with which the Council is concerned, and who is present at a meeting of the Committee at which the matter is being considered, must disclose the nature of the interest to the meeting as soon as practicable - 4.24 The Council Committee member must not be present at, or in sight of, the meeting of the Committee: - a at any time during which the matter is being considered or discussed by the Committee, or - b at any time during which the Committee is voting on any question in relation to the matter. - 4.25 A disclosure made at a meeting of a Council Committee must be recorded in the minutes of the meeting. - 4.26 A general notice may be given to the General Manager in writing by a Council Committee member to the effect that the Council Committee member, or the Council Committee member's spouse, de facto partner or relative, is: - a a member of, or in the employment of, a specified company or other body, or b a partner of, or in the employment of, a specified person.